Serialcomms/Pico-spiffs/README.md

 The use of status LEDs connected to Pico GPIO pins is recommended as it provides a simple way of checking SPIFFS activity w.r.t.
 Pico flash Read / Write / Erase operations.

+Please also note that this repo is still a work in progress, and further updates will be made to it.
+A 'finished' statement will placed here development and testing are complete.